How effective are your leadership habits?

 1. Know me

 I don’t want you to be my best friend, hug me and call me ‘buddy’ every time we pass each other in the corridor.
 I would like you to know my name, what I do and why I do it.
-If you know roughly how long I’ve worked for the business, whether I’m married and have a family that would be great too.
+Know roughly how long I’ve worked for the business, whether I’m married and have a family would be great too.

 2. Show me